 The HCPC Guiding Principles

 - Trust – Establish and maintain the highest levels of system integrity.

 - Mutual Respect – Treat everyone as a valued colleague

 - Educational Excellence – Ensure all students are enabled to realize their potential.

 - Community – Uphold a sense of “oneness” and cooperation with all stakeholders.

 - Open & Honest Communication – Commitment to listen and share ideas.

 *adopted by the Steering Committee Members on 3/29/11

 Schools: Chaminade University, Hawai’i Pacific University, Kapiolani Community College, Kauai Community College, Maui College, University of Hawai’i at Manoa, University of Hawai’i Hilo

-Clinical Agencies (5): Castle Medical Center, Hawaii Pacific Health (Kapiolani Medical Center for Women & Children, Straub Clinic & Hospital, Pali Momi Medical Center), Kaiser Permanente Hawaii, The Queen’s Medical Center and Tripler Army Medical Center.
+Clinical Agencies: Castle Medical Center, Hawai’i Pacific Health (Kapi’olani Medical Center for Women & Children, Pali Momi Medical Center, Straub Medical Center and Wilcox Medical Center), Kaiser Permanente Hawai’i, Maui Health System, The Queen’s Medical Center, Spark M. Matsunaga VA Medical Center, Tripler Army Medical Center.